Skip to main content

 What if my API or Database isn't mocked correctly out of the box?

 The Speedscale AI model can be trained using the store_sig transform.
 This transform will add the specified data to the signature and use it to match uniqueness.
+This transform allows you to add new items to check before accepting a service mock request match.

 What if Speedscale cannot automatically mock my dependency?